Education in Carpi, Italy

-This program is primarily field based in classrooms during the mornings with individual and small-group assignments and projects.
+This program is primarily field based in classrooms during the mornings.
 However, there will be many whole-group activities during the program as well as free time for travel with families and limited independent travel to nearby cities such as Bologna, Modena, Verona, and Montova.
 Independent travel after the conclusion of the program is encouraged because there is limited free time for independent travel during the program.
 Available free time during the program is typically spent with the Italian host family.
 Arrangements will also be made for weekend group trips to Florence and to Venice with much free time for independent exploration.
 Participants will also select from a menu of special visits, tours, and field trips including tours of special schools of interest and visits to cultural sites.
 A traditional highlight of the program is a final party at the Club Giardino in Carpi for all participants, their teachers, and host families.

 To apply you must be a student who is...

 - enrolled in an undergraduate or graduate degree program pertaining to education or a related discipline (social work, speech-language-hearing, applied behavioral science, etc.).
 Students who are pursuing a major or minor in Italian may also be considered.

 - in good academic standing